opengeospatial/ogcapi-features/clients/arcgis-js.md

    url: "https://demo.ldproxy.net/vineyards",
    // identifier of the collection
    collectionId: "vineyards",
-   // title is derived from the API
+   // the layer title is derived from the API
    // displayField is the property used to label features, e.g. in popups
    displayField: "name",
    // show the name of the vineyard in larger scales